 Description: This course is designed to introduce the student to the hands-on techniques and opportunities in the field of biotechnology for the forensic field.
 The course covers topics including introduction to biotechnology, DNA applications in forensic investigation, spectroscopic techniques, molecular biotechnology, and DNA fingerprinting, etc. The course will cover various techniques used in biotechnology (very significant for forensics) such as PCR, DNA immobilization, and DNA diagnostics.
 There will be field visits, case studies, and group discussions about the latest events in the field of forensic biotechnology.
+Offered as needed.

-BTEC 350 Biotechnology Techniques (4 semester hours)
+BTEC 350 - Biotechnology Techniques

 Description: This course develops the skills, competencies, and fundamentals of research procedures in biotechnology.
 The student is exposed to a variety of relevant biotechnology techniques in the laboratory at research or commercial centers.
+Three hours of lecture, three hours of laboratory per week.
 Offered Fall Semester, annually.

-BTEC 351 Biotechnology Applications (4 semester hours)
+BTEC 351 - Biotechnology Applications

 Description: This laboratory-intensive course examines the various applications in the field of biotechnology at a molecular level, which aids the understanding of cellular mechanisms.
 The power, limitation, proper use and theoretical framework around biotechnology applications are explored.
 Biotechnology-related workforce growth, and the area corporations involved in this field, provide case study illustrations.
+Three hours of lecture, three hours of laboratory per week.
 Offered Spring Semester, annually.

-BTEC 355 Neurology and Biotechnology (3 semester hours)
+BTEC 355 - Neurology and Biotechnology